|

 Cleveland area band 15

-60 75 (the numbers band) for years, and
+60 75 (the Numbers Band) for years, and

-(under an assumed name) took the time to send
+I (under an assumed name) took the time to send

 some clips of their songs up to YouTube.
 I've